 Vortex Optics Crossfire II Second Focal Plane

 At first glance, the Vortex Optics Crossfire II looks very plain and ordinary.
-Which is not surprising given the Crossfire line is Vortex’s entry-level line of scopes.
-However, this entry level scope is quite suited to long range sighting.
+This is not surprising, given the Crossfire line is Vortex’s entry-level line of scopes.
+However, this entry-level scope is quite suited to the long-range sighting.
 A V-plex style duplex reticle makes target acquisition from great distances easy.

 The large 44mm objective lens sucks in enough light to let you sight a target from long distances.
 It is complemented by a variable magnification of between 4 and 12X.
-This kind of magnification is suited for medium to long range sighting.
+This kind of magnification is suited for medium to the long-range sighting.

-Though it lacks fully multicoated lenses, I did not find anything wrong with its multi-coated lenses considering its price.
-The multi-coated lenses reduce glare and light reflection for a clear image quality in all light conditions.
+Though it lacks fully multicoated lenses, I did not find anything wrong with its multicoated lenses considering its price.
+The multicoated lenses reduce glare and light reflection for clear image quality in all light conditions.

 Hawke Sports Optics Vantage 4-16x50AO .17 HMR IR Riflescope

 As for its magnification, the scope features a 4-16x magnification.
-This magnification does not reduce the scopes field of view as it is paired thanks to the 50mm objective lens.
-At 100 yards the field of view stands at 23.6 ft at 4x magnification.
-When you increase it to 16x the field of view decreases to about 6.2ft.
+This magnification does not reduce the scope’s field of view (FOV) as it is paired thanks to the 50mm objective lens.
+At 100 yards, the FOV stands at 23.6 ft at 4x magnification.
+When you increase it to 16x, the FOV decreases to about 6.2ft.

 The inclusion of ¼ MOA fingertip turrets is a plus.
 The low profile turrets are suited for outdoor activities.
-The best thing about the turrets is that you can adjust them quickly without the needs of added tools.
+The best thing about the turrets is that you can adjust them quickly without added tools.

 BSA 3-12X40 Sweet 17 Rifle Scope with Multi-Grain Turret

-Compared to the other two scopes above, the BSA 3-12x Sweet 17 Riflescope is smaller.
+Compared to the other two scopes above, the BSA Sweet 17 Riflescope is smaller.
 However, its performance is not compromised.
-Its smaller 40mm objective lens pairs well with the maximum 12x magnification.
-Also, the fully multi-coated optics give it an edge over the Vortex Crossfire.
+Its smaller 40mm objective lens pairs well with the maximum 12x magnification range.
+The fully multicoated optics and fast focus eyepiece give it an edge over the Vortex Crossfire.

-When I mounted it onto my A17 I found to be a very reliable scope.
+When I mounted it onto my A17, I found it to be a very reliable scope.
 The illuminated crosshairs make sighting targets at dawn easier.
 Also, I found its picture quality to be better than that of most of its competitors.

-When it came to the adjustable turrets they are high profile.
-Meaning I would not recommend it for outdoor activities.
-Nevertheless, the high profile turrets have been calibrated for the .22LR, .223, 30-06 and the .17 hmr.
+When it came to the adjustable turrets, they are high profile.
+Meaning I would recommend it for hunting small game only.
+Nevertheless, the high profile turrets have been calibrated for the .22LR, .223, 30-06, and the .17 hmr.
 This makes it the best scope for 17 hmr savage on my list.
-Check the list of best scopes for 22 long range rifle and the 30 06 rifle scopes if you have these rifles on your arsenal.
+Check the list of best scopes for 22 long-range rifles and the 30 06 rifle scopes if you have these rifles on your arsenal.

 BARSKA 6-18x40 mm AO Hot Magnum .17 And .22 Interchangeable 30/30 Rifle Scope

-If you were to search for the best 17 hmr scope online the BARSKA 6-18x40mm would be one of your results.
+If you were to search for the best 17 hmr scopes online, the BARSKA 6-18x40mm would be one of your results.
 Designed specifically for the 17hmr, it is offered at a considerably lower price point than some of its competitors.
 But it maintains the high quality that BARSKA is known for.

 The 6-18x magnification truly excels at long range.
-In fact, this magnification is only suited for long range sighting.
+In fact, this magnification range is only suited for long-range sighting.
 I was a little disappointed with the 40mm objective lens and would have preferred a 50mm or at the very least a 42mm.
-All the same, the 40mm is still big enough to provide ample light for long range.
+All the same, the 40mm is still big enough to provide ample light for long-range.

 Multicoated optics deliver a decent optical performance.
 And at its price, it is unlikely that you will find another with this kind of performance.